Acharn biomass facility

 We constructed a series of 6m deep reinforced concrete bunkers to house hoppers for the dried, chipped softwood that is then fed into the gasifiers via conveyors.

-As part of this project we are building a 1200m2, 13m high steel framed structure that will house the gasifier units and associated process plant along with a substation and all associated plant and equipment to support the facility.
+As part of this project we built a 1,200m2, 13m high steel framed structure that houses the gasifier units and associated process plant along with a substation and all associated plant and equipment to support the facility.